rpetrich/ListLauncher/README.md

 ---

-iOS6+ compatibale using [AppList](https://github.com/rpetrich/AppList) API.
-Original code by chpwn and on rpetrich's [repository](https://github.com/rpetrich/ListLauncher).
+iOS6.x compatibale using [AppList](https://github.com/rpetrich/AppList) API.
+Original ListLauncher by chpwn and used with permission.